amitchell05/100-days-of-code/log.md

 **Thoughts**: I'm grateful to have the opportunity to help others and learn new ways to approach problems.
 I hope I can improve my ability to explain coding concepts in more diverse ways.
 For Colt Steele's course, there will be a revision to the program coming this week!
 I still don't know if I should wait or continue.
 I've completed ~25% of the course so far.

+### Day 45: October 6, 2020

+**Today's Progress**: In the evening, I did a little more floater TA work in CoderGirl.
+I did my best to help, but I couldn't figure out how to fix the errors we came across.
+Yet, once again, the power of SLEEP saved the day!

+**Thoughts**: I woke up this morning and figured out a few references that were missing.
+I left comments in a copy of my classmate's code to detail the approach I took to refactoring a few of the lines and offered to talk through it with them.
+Hoping that I'm able to help!

 ## Saved Example

 ### Day 1: June 27, Monday